iZusi/BasicMLProjectsRepo/README.md

-# Code and Conquer: My Machine Learning Saga
+# Code and Conquer: My Machine Learning Odyssey

 Welcome to my repository, which documents my path into Machine Learning!
 Here, I share my learning projects and reflections as I explore the wonderful field of machine learning.